A Beautifully Foolish Endeavor: Plot summary

 Andy contacts April and Maya, who are already heading to Val Verde to take down Altus.
 Initially, it seems their plan is going well; April confronts Peter, Maya wakes up Miranda, and Carl hacks into the wifi so Andy can receive video of what is happening at the Altus headquarters.
 However, their plan to convince the public that Altus was immoral falls apart, as most people are too addicted to care.
 Miranda is possessed by Carl's brother, as the rest of the people trapped in Altus are, and she nearly kills Maya.
 Carl uses the last of their energy to free Miranda from their sibling, and Miranda is able to enact her last minute plan to lock people out of Altus.

 Whenever an update is installed to Altus, everyone logged on experiences it, and everyone not logged on experiences it as soon as they log on.
 Miranda finds a coworker who experienced body dislocation and uploads his memory as an update, so everyone logged on or logging in immediately experiences body dislocation.
 Since body dislocation only has to happen once for it to happen every time, no one is able to return to Altus Space, effectively shutting down Altus.

 Andy is the most upset with the removal of Altus, but over time he comes to accept it and finds happiness with Bex.
 Miranda returns to Berkeley, leading a team of a few friends she made while working at Altus.
 April and Maya move into a house together and take care of the monkey Carl once inhabited.
 Carl is gone, but they find one last copy of The Book of Good Times in Maya's potato plant.
-In it, Carl tells them their brother is still watching, still monitoring, still seeing if humanity needs to be reined in, but is otherwise dormant.
+In it, Carl tells them their brother is still watching and monitoring to see if humanity needs to be reined in, but is otherwise dormant.

 Reception

-The book has received mostly positive reviews.
-According to Book Marks, 60% of reviewers gave the novel rave reviews, while 20% reviewed it positively, and another 20% expressed mixed feelings.
-This is a notable step up from the reception of An Absolutely Remarkable Thing, which (according to Book Marks) received only 25% rave reviews.
 Delfina V Barbiero of USA Today gave the book 3 1/2 out of 4 stars, noting that "Green gives nuance to the privileges of escapism with humor and grace through main characters taking a chance on hope, even if it is beautifully foolish."